AlexBHarley/deepstream.io-website/src/tutorials/games/pong/readme.md

 Let's improve the game with these features:

-1. allow peple to join the game with their own device
+1. allow people to play the game using their mobile device
 2. allow to control (start and stop) the game from the device
 3. allow to play on touch devices